firatkerem/dsa210/README.md

 ---
 # Conclusion

-### 1. Screen-Time vs. Spending

-- Result
-— Null hypothesis retained.
+1. **Total screen-time is not a meaningful driver of daily spending.**
--	Correlation and regression tests all yield non-significant p-values ( >* 0.05 ) and near-zero effect sizes.
+   - Correlation and regression tests yield non-significant p-values (> 0.05) and near-zero effect sizes.
--	The regression slope ( -8 TL per extra minute ) is negative but trivial and statistically unreliable.
+   - The fitted slope (≈ -8 TL per extra minute) is negative but trivial and statistically unreliable, so the **null hypothesis is retained** for the overall screen-time question.
--	Therefore, total daily screen-time does not appear to drive overall spending.

- ---

-### 2. App-Specific Effects

--	Result: Alternative hypothesis partially supported.
+2. **A handful of apps show modest, app-specific effects — but evidence is tentative.**
--	Exploratory correlations show a modest positive link between spending and a few apps (e.g., Trendyol r ≈ 0.35, Snapchat r ≈ 0.25).
+   - Exploratory correlations hint at a positive link for shopping / social platforms such as Trendyol (r ≈ 0.35) and Snapchat (r ≈ 0.25).
--	Most apps exhibit weak or negative associations, and formal app-level significance tests have not yet been performed.
+   - Most other apps exhibit weak or negative associations, and formal significance tests at the app level are still pending, so the **alternative hypothesis is only partially supported**.
--	Consequently, some individual apps may influence spending, but current evidence is tentative.

----

-# Overall Assessment

-The analyses indicate that general screen-time is largely independent of daily expenditures, upholding the null hypothesis for the primary question.
-In contrast, the alternative hypothesis receives limited support at the app level: certain high-impact platforms show preliminary signs of driving higher spending, whereas the majority do not.
-Robust app-specific tests and a larger dataset will be required to confirm these early signals.
+3. **Rare, high-value transactions dominate the variance.**
+   - A few spikes (TL40 000–45 000) on isolated days swamp the day-to-day signal, masking any subtle behavioural effects of phone usage.

+4. **Lagged spend features outperform behavioural metrics.**
+   - Simple variables like `spend_trend` and `prev_spend` carry more predictive power than any screen-time measure, suggesting habitual or planned expenses are stronger signals.

+5. **Current ML models struggle with the heavy-tailed distribution.**
+   - Both Random-Forest and Gradient-Boost baselines produce negative R² scores, under-predicting the extreme outliers.
+   - Additional context (e-commerce app opens, salary days, promotional e-mails) or a larger sample will be required to capture these deterministic spikes.

 ---